synic/whyvim/README.md

 3. Show gist-vim.
 4. Show `gw` |macros.py|.
 5. Demo the undo tree, `Gundo` and commands like `:earlier 2m`.
+6. Talk about the modeline, use |djangotemplate.html| as an example.
+7. Show inline help.

 Questions
 ---------